thescientist13/dataviz-poc/README.md

 # dataviz-poc

 ## Overview
-An oppourtunity to explore some ideas inspired from creating this [other POC](https://github.com/ProjectEvergreen/random-plot-generator), of a random plot generator using [lit-html](https://lit-html.polymer-project.org/).
+This repository was created as an oppourtunity to explore some ideas inspired from creating this [other POC](https://github.com/ProjectEvergreen/random-plot-generator) of a random plot generator using [lit-html](https://lit-html.polymer-project.org/).

-The idea behind this POC is to see if there is a viable option for creating a charting / vizualization library based of tagged template literals / web components.
+The idea behind this POC is to see if there is a viable path towards creating a modern ES2015+ based charting / vizualization library based off tagged template literals, SVG, and web components.

 ## Motivations
-Although the first couple of goals will be to build up some general domain konwledge around charting / visualizations / etc, the primary motivations around this project are to try and simplify the process of making visualizations for web applications from an authoring perspective as well as improving maintainability, testability, and performance.
+The primary motivation of this project is to promote an alternative approach to creating visualizations for the web leveraging more of the native capabilities already available in today's modern browsers.
+By combining SVG and JavaScript, a more declarative method of authoring vizualizations can be achieved while also improving maintainability, testability, and performance.

 ### A long time ago...
-If we think about HTML and it's declarivate nature, a side effect to that can also be one of it's most compelling features, in how easy it can be to map the markup you write to the output sent to the browser.
-As it is literally 1:1, writing HTML can be extremely predictive in terms of structure and end result.
+If we start by thinking about HTML and it's declarivate nature, we can arrive at one of it's most compelling features for developers, in that it is fairly easy to visualize the output of the code you write to the output you see in the browser.
+Without any library or framework involved, essentially the code you write is `1:1` as you would expect when viewing the source.
+This is further reinforced given that HTML is structure component of the web.
+(CSS being presentation, and JavaScript being interactivity.)

-For example, this can be pretty easily understood as to what the final output would be.
+For example, this can be pretty easily understood, in terms of what the output would be.
 ```html
 <html>
   <head>